Dimitrios Anakoglou

-Dimitrios Anakoglou (Δημήτριος Ανάκογλου; born 6 September 1991) is a Greek professional footballer who plays as a midfielder for Super League 2 club Marko.
+Dimitrios Anakoglou (Δημήτριος Ανάκογλου; born 6 September 1991) is a Greek former professional footballer who played as a midfielder.
+He is currently the assistant coach of AEK women’s team.

 Career

 Panserraikos

 Dimitris Anakoglou began his football career in 2008.
 Within four years and six months, he managed to compete in 89 games scoring 5 times.
 His good performances led him to play in nine games with the Greece National Team U19 and U21.

 AEK Athens

 In January 2013, AEK Athens bought Anakoglou from Panserraikos.
 Although he was immediately loved by the fans of AEK, he did not play many games; He played in 3 games.
 After the relegation of the team, he renewed his contract with AEK for 4 years.

 Anakoglou has been a mainstay in the midfield of AEK during their battle to return to Greece's top flight helping them with back to back promotions from the third tier back to the Super League in just 2 seasons, he also captained the side on many occasions due to the absence of Georgeas and Cordero.
-From 2015-16 season and the return of AEK at the Superleague Greece, Anakoglou became the first captain of the team.
+From 2015-16 season and the return of AEK at the Super League, Anakoglou became the first captain of the team.
 On 25 July 2016, AEK Athens terminated the contract of central midfielder and former captain of the club, who had joined the 2016 Greek Cup winners in January 2013.